ebi-gdp/hattivatti/pyvatti/README.md

 ## Developer notes

-* The most important class is [`PolygenicScoreJob`](https://github.com/ebi-gdp/hattivatti/blob/main/pyvatti/src/pyvatti/job.py), which inherits from an asynchronous state machine class [provided by transitions](https://github.com/pytransitions/transitions)
+* The most important class is [`PolygenicScoreJob`](https://github.com/ebi-gdp/hattivatti/blob/main/pyvatti/src/pyvatti/pgsjob.py), which inherits from a state machine class [provided by transitions](https://github.com/pytransitions/transitions)
-* Triggering changes to state causes [compute resources](https://github.com/ebi-gdp/hattivatti/blob/main/pyvatti/src/pyvatti/resources.py) to be created or destroyed, or notifications to be sent to the backend.
+* Triggering changes to state causes [compute resources](https://github.com/ebi-gdp/hattivatti/blob/main/pyvatti/src/pyvatti/resources.py) to be created or destroyed, or notifications to be sent to the backend
-* Everything else is pretty standard for a FastAPI application
+* [`helmvatti`](https://github.com/ebi-gdp/hattivatti/tree/main/pyvatti/helmvatti/) is a Helm chart for installing the PGS Catalog Calculator to a kubernetes cluster, deploying compute workers externally (i.e. to Google Batch)
+* A temporary sqlite database is used to store and update jobs by default.
+For production environments this can be backed up using [litestream](https://litestream.io/) (implemented in the hattivatti application [helm chart](https://github.com/ebi-gdp/hattivatti/tree/main/chart)).